babashka/nbb/README.md

 ## Startup time

 The baseline startup time for a script is about 200ms seconds on my laptop.
-Ufortunately `npx` adds another 300ms or so.
-To get faster startup time for a local `nbb`, use `$(npm bin)/nbb script.cljs`, or install `nbb` globally..
+When invoked via `npx` this adds another 300ms or so, so for faster startup, either use a globally installed `nbb` or use `$(npm bin)/nbb script.cljs` to bypass `npx`.

 ## Build